Shoalhaven Coast: Wine varieties in the Shoalhaven coast region

 The two major varieties of wine in Shoalhaven coast are the Chambourcin and Verdelho.
 Chambourcin is a French hybrid grape variety for making wine.
 It has a great resistance to fungal diseases.
 It is good for the humid summer climate experienced in the region.
 The wine produced from this variety is deep-coloured with an aroma of plummy fruit.

 Verdelho originates from Portugal and the Island of Madeira.
 In Australia, it is used to produce white table wines.
 It is an alternative to Chardonnay wine.
 They are common because they smell and taste like they produced from grapes.

 Other types of wine produced in the region are Sauvignon blanc, Semillon, Cabernet Sauvignon and Shiraz.
 New varieties of wine are also springing up, such as, Arneis, Viognier, Tempranillo, Sangiovese and Tannat.

 Shoalhaven coast wine winter festival

-The Shoalhaven coast wine festival takes place on every June long weekend.
-It is a festival established to celebrate everything wine.

-Thousands of visitors come to the region to stay for three days for exciting live music, fine food, winemaker's dinners, wine education talks, vineyard tours, market stalls etc.

-The weekend is filled with interesting activities for everyone.

-It has become a major event on wine and food lover's calendar.
-Festival lovers can buy a commemorative wine glass at the first winery they get to.
-This will enable them to taste wine and cheese at each of the participating wineries throughout the festival period.
+the Shoalhaven Coast Winter Wine Festival no longer takes place.
+It stopped during Covid and has not recommenced and there are no plans for it to resume.